Logo

 Hughton’s last act still haunting Newcastle now

-Ranger was a promising youngster at Newcastle and arguably still could be, but since was sacked as manager, Pardew hasn’t really given him a look in.
+Ranger was a promising youngster at Newcastle and arguably still could be, but since Chris Hughton was sacked as manager, Pardew hasn’t really given him a look in.
 One of Hughton’s last acts was to tie Ranger down to the club until 2016, a move that is now looking like a mistake as the Magpies try and offload the youngster, who could even be reunited with Hughton once again at Birmingham.

 The 20 year old, who was 19 when he signed that mega deal, is one of Newcastle’s last so-called trouble makers at the club.
 Just this week Ranger has been bailed in an assault probe and given his lack of discipline at training, I can’t see Pardew giving him a go any time soon, especially with the performance of Sammy Ameobi against Scunthorpe in the Carling Cup this week.